Bridging the gap between lab, field: Building the future of CBRN defense at SCOUT 26

 |0

-This work, Bridging the gap between lab, field: Building the future of CBRN defense at SCOUT 26 [Image 4 of 4], by William Kemp, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bridging the gap between lab, field: Building the future of CBRN defense at SCOUT 26, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Bridging the gap between lab, field: Building the future of CBRN defense at SCOUT 26